HarshitDixit09/terraform-code-lab/README.md

 write a lifecycle block insde the resource block to ignoire the change lifecycle {
      ignore_chnages = [tags]
+     }

-     now once you will run terraform apply , any chnages related to tags will be ignored
+now once you will run terraform apply , any chnages related to tags will be ignored there are a lot of meta argument is allowed in terraform , lifecycle is one of them depends_on count for_each lifecycle provider